decretist/Dissertation/Chapter3/chapter3.md

 *Decretum* anonymously, and made no overt claim for the authority of his collection other than that derived from the patristic texts he extracted out of his material sources.
-In any event, the modern notion that the ultimate source for the authority of a text is is an independent judgement by the reader of the validity of the arguments it contains is simply not applicable to the twelfth century.
+In any event, the modern notion that the ultimate source for the authority of a text is the independent judgement passed by a reader on the validity of the arguments it contains is simply not applicable to the twelfth century.